 Revenues and Other Financing Sources

 Department operations are financed through appropriations, reimbursement for the provision of goods or services to other Federal agencies, proceeds from the sale of property, certain consular-related and other fees, and donations.
 In addition, the Department collects passport, visa, and other consular fees that are not retained by the Department but are deposited directly to a Treasury account.
-The passport and visa fees are reported as earned revenues on the Statement of Net Cost and as a transfer-out of financing sources on the Statement of Changes in Net Position.
+The passport and visa fees are reported as earned revenues on the Statement of Net Cost and as non-entity collections in other financing sources on the Statement of Changes in Net Position.

 Congress annually enacts one-year and multi-year appropriations that provide the Department with the authority to obligate funds within the respective fiscal years for necessary expenses to carry out mandated program activities.
 In addition, Congress enacts appropriations that are available until expended.
-All appropriations are subject to OMB apportionment as well as congressional restrictions.
+All appropriations are subject to congressional restrictions and most appropriations are subject to OMB apportionment.
 For financial statement purposes, appropriations are recorded as a financing source (i.e., Appropriations Used) and reported on the Statement of Changes in Net Position at the time they are recognized as expenditures.
 Appropriations expended for capitalized property and equipment are recognized when the asset is purchased.